Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/07/programmers-verses-developers.md

 Here’s an example:

-> “A programmer is someone who doesn’t write unit tests.
-A developer does”
+> A programmer is someone who doesn’t write unit tests.
+A developer does.

 What rubbish!